 Don’t quote me.
 (THE CHELSEA MARKET COOKBOOK)October 14, 2013

-That first time, I didn’t really know what I was in for while I hunted for the historic soup, but my goal was to find the perfect place to eat it.
-It should be noted that this was before personal opinions could be publicly accessed with ease.
+That first time, I didn’t really know what I was in for while hunting for the historic soup, but my goal was to find the perfect place to eat it.
+It should be noted, this was before personal opinions could be publicly accessed with ease.
 I couldn’t look at scores of reviews, there was no googling to be done.
-These were my early days of culinary exploration and because there were less resources, I was honing the skill of spotting a real deal restaurant with each new travel.
-In seas of tourist traps, among hordes of menus and foreign words, finding the local gem just by scanning the immediate details became my superpower.
+These were my early days of culinary exploration and because there were fewer resources, I was honing the skill of spotting a real deal restaurant by wits alone.
+With each new travel, in seas of tourist traps and among hordes of menus and foreign words, finding the local gem just by scanning the immediate details became my superpower.

 I bought some cheap cigarettes in an alleyway.
 I happened upon a gallery opening in a cavernous garage-like space with minimalist paintings and loads of wine.
 Way earlier that day I trekked around the moon rocks of the Calanques peering down at the very place the delicious bouillabaisse fish come from.
-Traveling with my stunning vintage Laguiole (like a good Frenchman) I sliced saucisson and broke bread under the immense statues of the Palais Longchamp before wandering the fine arts museum inside.
+Traveling with my stunning vintage Laguiole (like a good Frenchman), I sliced saucisson and broke bread under the immense statues of the Palais Longchamp before wandering the fine arts museum inside.
 At night I sketched the illuminated windows of St. Vincent de Paul and pretended I spoke only Bulgarian to maintain my solitude when approached by curious passers by.